ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/basic_rules.rst

 ----------------------------
 Clear sentence structure means:

+- Focus each sentence on a single idea.
 - Start with the important information first.
 - Avoid padding/adding extra words that make the sentence harder to understand.
 - Keep it short - Longer sentences are harder to understand.
+- Do not start a sentence with a lowercase term.
+Rewrite the sentence if needed.

 Some examples of improving sentences: